How fit do I need to be?

 - Coordinates well with almost everything else you’re bringing

-By following these guidelines, you’re maximizing the usage of each article of clothing, so you can bring less.
+By following these guidelines, you’re maximizing the usage of each article of clothing so that you can carry less.

-You do not have to buy special travel clothing.
+You do not have to buy unique travel clothing.
 Many items in your closet will work just fine!

 I suggest a money belt to protect your passport and valuables while traveling in big cities.
-In the countryside you can just be alert and leave the empty money belt in the hotel.
+In the countryside, you can leave the empty money belt in the hotel.

 Some inflight tips and my favorite items to bring on the airplane: